wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

 You must be assigned the Organization Configuration role in the Security & Compliance Center to create or modify an audit log retention policy.
 Here are the instructions for granting these permissions using PowerShell.

-1. Connect to Office 365 Security & Compliance Center PowerShell using an account that already has access.
+1. Connect to Microsoft 365 Defender portal PowerShell using an account that already has access.
 1. Use the **Add-RoleGroupMember** cmdlet to add a user to the Organization Management role group.
 This example shows AlexW being added to the role group:

     `Add-RoleGroupMember -Identity "Organization Management" -Member AlexW`

-1. Confirm the user has been added to the Organization Management group in Office 365 Security & Compliance center.
+1. Confirm the user has been added to the Organization Management group in Microsoft 365 Defender portal.
 Here is an example:

     `Get-RoleGroupMember -Identity "Organization Management"`